Biblioteca Riccardiana: A history of the library and its rooms

-The Biblioteca Riccardiana was further enlarged in the second half of the XVIII century, after the subdeacon Gabriello Riccardi (1705-1798) purchased more real estate property in 1786.
-A true bibliophile, Gabriello commissioned – in neoclassical style – what is now the director’s office, which he dedicated to the Muses and Minerva.
+The Biblioteca Riccardiana was further enlarged in the second half of the 18th century, after the subdeacon Gabriello Riccardi (1705–1798) purchased more real estate property in 1786.
+A true bibliophile, Gabriello commissioned – in neoclassical style – what is now the director's office, which he dedicated to the Muses and Minerva.
 Allusions to classical culture can also be seen in the ceiling corners, whose four painted cameos hint at ancient works in semiprecious stones with portraits of famous philosophers and poets such as Cicero, Virgil, Homer, and Plato.
-The imposing bookshelves covering the walls on both levels of the director’s office and the adjacent Sala Esposizione also date from those same years; access to the second floor is through a stairway placed behind a revolving set of bookshelves.
+The imposing bookshelves covering the walls on both levels of the director's office and the adjacent Sala Esposizione also date from those same years; access to the second floor is through a stairway placed behind a revolving set of bookshelves.

-When the Riccardi went bankrupt in the early XIX century the family library and the museum were auctioned.
+When the Riccardi went bankrupt in the early 19th century the family library and the museum were auctioned.
 In view of the auction, a catalogue (titled Inventario e stima della Libreria Riccardi) was published in 1810 and circulated both in Italy and in the main cities north of the Alps.
 Two years later, at the auction, a group of bookdealers (Piatti, Pagani, Todini, and Casini) bought the whole library collection for 98,000 “franchi.”
 They soon tried to sell it to the City of Florence for 130,000 “franchi.”
 Eventually an agreement was reached for 110,000 “franchi” to be paid within three years’ time.
-Having received permission to spend this sum from the Ministry of Interior Affairs, on April 29th, 1813, the city council announced that the library had been purchased.
+Having received permission to spend this sum from the Ministry of Interior Affairs, on April 29, 1813, the city council announced that the library had been purchased.

 Consequently, no fewer than 3,590 manuscripts, 617 incunables and rare editions as well as 18,257 printed volumes became public property.
 The two Riccardi librarians – Francesco Fontani and Luigi Rigoli – were put in charge of the newly acquired book collection; they were to serve for free and make the library accessible to the public.
 In 1815, at the time of the so-called “Restauration Period,” the library became property of the Grand Duchy of Tuscany and passed under its control.
-Nevertheless, its public nature was preserved and on October 9th that year it was once again opened to the public.
-Things, however, were far from simple, especially after one of the two librarians mentioned in Gabriello Riccardi’s will – Fontani – passed away in 1819.
+Nevertheless, its public nature was preserved and on October 9 that year it was once again opened to the public.
+Things, however, were far from simple, especially after one of the two librarians mentioned in Gabriello Riccardi's will – Fontani – died in 1819.
 At that point, the only librarian left in charge of the Riccardiana – Rigoli – had to oppose a project aimed at merging that library with the Biblioteca Marucelliana.